-You can alse see this same name being used in the Redis Queues
+You can alse see this same name being used in the Redis Queues response.meta['spiderid'] = 'othername'

-'''

 <spiderid>:<domain>:queue

-'''

 Thanks to the scheduler being indifferent as to what requests it is processing, Spider A can yield requests to Spider B, with both of them using different parsing, pipelines, middlewares, and anything else that is customizable for your spider.
 All you need to do is set the spiderid meta field within your request.